The ABIRC Team

 At ABIRC, Danny manages all social media platforms, inviting the community to partake in ABIRC’s many activities and training workshops.
 He also creates and sends out our monthly newsletter, which entails the work we have accomplished the month prior.
 In addition to this, he also provides assistance to other staff members and aids in grant writing.

-Yileng Lee – Program Assistant
+Yileng Lee – Program Specialist

 Mr. Lee was born and raised in Fresno, California.
 As the youngest of seven children, he understands the value of helping others.
 He has carried this mindset with him to several past jobs and volunteer opportunities at small businesses.
 He brings the same energy to his position at ABIRC.